Alle43221/Whatsapp-Message-Parser/README.md

 # Whatsapp-Message-Parser

 ## Overview
-A Parser made for using exported Whatsapp messages (more than 40k) to analize chat data.
+A Parser made for using exported Whatsapp messages (more than 40k) to analyze chat data.
 Tutorial modified for 2024 from [this source](https://www.reddit.com/r/DataHoarder/comments/a7c0yq/full_whatsapp_chat_export_40000_messages/
 ) (might be useful if you encounter errors).